202C-Pilot/202C-Master-Course/project2.md

 I will evaluate the guides according to these expectations:

-- **Content:** The guide is complete (it includes all the information requested), and the sources identified are current and significant.
+- **Content:** The guide is complete (it includes all the required information), and the sources identified are current and significant.
 - **Format and Organization:** Readers will be able to find the information they need.
 Related materials are grouped.
 The guide is “usable.”
 - **Style:** Abstracts give specific information in efficient sentences.
-- **Audience Adaptation:** The guide offers explanatory material or instructions where necessary to help the designated audience conduct research through the internet.
+- **Audience Adaptation:** The guide offers explanatory material or instructions where necessary to help the designated audience conduct research through the Internet.
 - **Mechanics:** Spelling, grammar, and punctuation are correct.